 The content here has been re-mastered for volume three of Absolute Sandman, where it’s presented in an oversize format in a hardcover book and accompanying slipcase.
-Those re-mastered pages also appear in volume two of the bulky Sandman Omnibus, while volume three of The Annotated Sandman features Gaiman’s inspirations and references on a page by page, and sometimes panel by panel basis.
+Those re-mastered pages also appear in volume two of the bulky Sandman Omnibus, which also includes World’s End and The Kindly Ones.
+Volume three of The Annotated Sandman features this accompanied by Gaiman’s inspirations and references on a page by page, and sometimes panel by panel basis.
 There the pages are in black and white.

 For those on a budget whose preferred choice is the traditional paperback format, the production tinkering is relatively minimal, so the choice amounts to preference regarding the original colouring or the updated palette in post 2010 editions.